-Leah Blakeley is the owner and senior clinician at Astoria Speech and Language.
+Leah Blakeley is the owner and founder of Astoria Speech and Language.
 She is a New York state licensed and American Speech and Language Association (ASHA) Certified Speech Language Pathologist who works and resides in New York City.
 Leah received a Bachelor's of Arts in Speech and Hearing Sciences from Indiana University-Bloomington and a Master's of Arts from New York University in Speech-Language Pathology.

 Lexi is a New York State licensed and American Speech and Language Association (ASHA) Certified Speech and Language Pathologist who works and resides in New York City.
 She received a Bachelor of Arts in Communication Science Disorders from St. John's University and a Master's of Science from Seton Hall University.